Transcendence-Industries/Piano-Syntheses/README.md

 ## Features

 - Works with any musical tempo or scale.
-- Universal key recognition
+- Universal key-position recognition
-- Universal key color recognition
+- Universal key-color recognition

 ## Screenshots